methos2016/avremote/README.md

 avremote
 ========

-AVR firmware for decoding inrared remote signals for controlling your computer
+AVR firmware for decoding inrared remote signals for controlling your computer.
+Designed for the ATTiny2313 but compatible with any AVR MCU with USART support.